 Your honeymoon is perhaps the most important holiday of your life, the one you’ll want to remember forever.
 Romance, indulgence, beautiful settings, starlit skies, special moments…. these are the best ingredients for creating unforgettable memories to be cherished in the years to come.

 An African safari holiday can deliver them all, whether you’re: gliding over the Masai Mara in a hot-air balloon, looking into the eyes of a gentle, giant silverback in Rwanda’s rainforest or sleeping under the stars in the otherworldly Okavango Delta.
-Here are some suggestions for that dream honeymoon safari under African skies…
+Here are some destination suggestions for that dream honeymoon safari under African skies…

 Jabulani with Sue Watt, Picture credits to Will Whitford